AvaloniaUI/avalonia-docs/docs/basics/user-interface/controls/builtin-controls.md

 # Built-in Controls

-Here are some of the more commonly-used Avalonia controls, organised by catagory:
+Here are some of the more commonly-used Avalonia controls, organised by category:

 ## Layout controls